CWolfs/MissionControl-Site/docs/contract-builder/setup.md

 ## Create an encounter layer

-Either use Mission Control's system, or create your own to add an encounter layer entry into the MDD. **This is not covered by ModTek versions earlier than v2.0 or HBS's ModLoader**.
+Either use Mission Control's system, or create your own to add an encounter layer entry into the MDD. **This is not covered by ModTek versions earlier than v2.0**.

 If using Mission Control's system: